 I want to fire up my base:

 Many petitions aren’t directed at any specific decision or decision maker.
 Instead they’re fundamentally expressive.
-Leaders use them to reconnect supporters with the mission.
+Leaders use collecting signatures to reconnect supporters with the mission and take action on the advocacy or particular issue that matters them.

 I want to rapidly grow my base:

-More and more organizations across diverse sectors are using the petition format and approach (not necessarily the word itself for the sole purpose of reaching new supporters at a scale and speed not attainable through traditional group signup forms.
-Petitions yield incredible valuable data because people are expressing a value-based affinity for your organization’s project or overall mission.
+More and more organizations across a number of sectors are using the petition format and approach (not necessarily the word itself for the sole purpose of reaching new supporters at a scale and speed not attainable through traditional group signup forms.
+In-person and online petitions yield incredible valuable data because people are expressing a value-based affinity for your organization’s project or overall mission.
 Research on successful mass movements shows that shared values fuel growth far and above purely demographic factors.

 Your petition's call to action